KILL CITY: The first new Sonja Blue novel in ten years. Sonja searches for a young girl kidnapped by vampires. No sparkling allowed. Read more

 0 backers Limited (3 left of 3)

 DRM-free ebook, 2 personalized signed hardcover editions, audiobook, 2 tote bags, 2 t-shirts, your name listed in the Couldn’t Have Done It Without You section, your own character in the book gets to be killed by Sonja Blue PLUS I will travel anywhere within continental North America with 10 copies of the hardcover for a reading/signing with you and your friends at an agreed-upon public setting such as a school, library, coffee shop, convention, etc. of your choice.
-The books are yours to sell or give away.Estimated delivery:Ships within the US only
+The books are yours to sell or give away.Estimated delivery:Only ships to: United States

 0 backers Limited (1 left of 1)